abidrahman/react-native-navigation-template/README.md

 Additionally, an example of how to pass values between screens using properties.

+Hoping to add an example of some unit tests to complement the template in the near future.
+If you would like to fork your own branch and contribute to the template project, please feel free to do so.
+I would be most welcoming of your contributions toward a simple "goto" react-native sample project.

 ## Android Instructions

 Setup the react-native environment for Android development as described in the [guides](https://facebook.github.io/react-native/docs/android-setup.html).